 AK: We have struggled a little bit with the playing live on socials thing.
 We have never done acoustic versions or anything like that because of the kind of music that it is.
 So for us to try and so something like that, I feel we would lose a lot of the essence of the songs, but we have been writing quite a bit because we have all got little home recording units and digital interfaces that we can record on.

 Before we went into lockdown, we started writing new songs, and we had a few sparks and ideas.
 Whenever we are in the rehearsal room, we always record on a little field recorder, so we had the rehearsal room recordings.
 Then we started laying down our parts.
-Our singer Adam is the brains of the band, and we just send our parts to him, and he will put them all together and end up with a demo.
-Ideally, by the time when we can go back to rehearsing, we might have five or six songs that we already know our parts to so we are not writing them as such on the fly.
-That's one positive that's come out of it at least we are still creative in that sense.
+Our singer Adam is the band's brains, and we send our parts to him, and he will put them all together and end up with a demo.
+Ideally, by the time when we can go back to rehearsing, we might have five or six songs that we already know our parts too, so we are not writing them as such on the fly.
+That's one positive that's come out of it; at least we are still creative in that sense.

 Are you looking forward to going back on the road again and playing the shows in October and November, lockdown permitting?

-AK: I can't wait, we were just starting doing tour rehearsals before we got put into lockdown and we had entirely switched on to tour mode.
+AK: I can't wait, we started doing tour rehearsals before we got put into lockdown, and we had entirely switched on to tour mode.
 We were beginning to drill the set.

-I think when we go on tour, the anticipation will be huge and I think the crowds will be better than ever in terms of how up for it they are.
-I’d like to think the tour in October will still happen and we will probably be alright by then, but I can't imagine there will be many gigs before that.
+When we go on tour, the anticipation will be huge, and I think the crowds will be better than ever in terms of how up for it they are.
+I'd like to think the tour in October will still happen, and we will probably be alright by then, but I can't imagine there will be many gigs before that.
 So some of the gigs we are doing might be the first ones people have been to in months by the time it comes around.
 At the end of the day, that's the reason everyone joins a band to play live.
 Once you join a group, everyone wants to release an album and record and get in the charts if you can.
-But everyone wants to play live, and that's no different with us we are still the same with that - it's our bread and butter and playing live is what makes us want to do it.
+But everyone wants to play live, and that's no different with us; we are still the same with that - it's our bread and butter and playing live is what makes us want to do it.

 If you could change anything about the music industry, what would that be?